 It doesn’t cost anything to sign up for Sezzle Up.
 There are no enrollment or subscription fees, which makes it easy to sign up and maintain your account.

-💡 To avoid the $10 fee, pay the failed installment within 48 hours or reschedule your payment in advance.
+💡 To avoid the $10 fee and additional bank fees, pay the failed installment within 48 hours or reschedule your payment in advance.

 Sezzle Up Customer Reviews

 Sezzle Up generally receives positive reviews.
-It has a 4.7 rating out of 5 stars on its Facebook and Trustpilot pages, though many reviews may not be authentic.
+It has a 4.7 rating out of 5 stars on its Facebook page (out of 2,022 reviews) and its Trustpilot page (with 9,104 reviews), though many reviews may not be authentic.

 Most of the positive reviews are about Sezzle’s interest-free financing, but there are several for the credit building aspect of the service.